 Once the cheesecake is slightly brown and firm on top, take it from the oven and gently brush the leftover caramel on top.
 If the caramel has become thick, heat it on the stove for a 30 seconds to soften it up again.
 (This will make it easier to spread on the cheesecake without breaking the surface.)

-Reduce the heat of the oven by 20°C (approx 70°F) and transfer the cheesecake back to the oven, this time on the middle or lower shelf.
-Continue to bake for 5-10 minutes to create the burnt caramel flavour.
+Reduce the heat of the oven by 20°C (approx 70°F) and place the cheesecake back into the oven, this time on the middle or lower shelf.
+Continue to bake for 5-10 minutes to create the burnt caramel effect.

-Once the time is up, remove the cheesecake from the oven and leave it to cool in the pan.
-It should still have a wobble when it comes out, but the cheesecake will continue to cook in the residual heat even after coming out of the oven.
-It will firm up further once chilled so please don't be tempted to carry on cooking.
-It's important not to overcook!
+Once the time is up, remove the cheesecake from the oven and place the pan on a wire rack.
+It should still have a wobble when it comes out, but the cheesecake will continue to cook in the residual heat.
+Don’t be tempted to cook it for longer or try to remove it from the pan before it’s chilled.
+It will firm up once chilled.

-Once cool to the touch, wrap or place in an airtight container and refrigerate for at least 3-4 hours before eating.
-I recommend overnight if possible!
+When it’s cool to touch, wrap or place it in an airtight container and refrigerate for at least 3-4 hours before eating.
+For best results, chill overnight if you have time.

-How to make mini basque-style cheesecakes (Lawson Style)
+How to Make Mini Basque Cheesecake (Lawson Style)

-Once the tops are browned, take them out and brush with caramel.
-Before I put them back in, I lower the oven temperature by about 20-30°C (70-80°F) and turn the cake tin around so that it cooks more evenly.
-I also move the cheesecake to a lower shelf to avoid burning the caramel too much.
+Once the tops are browned, take them out and brush them with caramel.
+Before I put them back in, I lower the oven temperature by about 20-30°C (70-80°F) and turn the muffin pan around so that they cook more evenly.
+I also move the pan to a lower shelf to avoid burning the caramel too much.

 15cm (6inch) Cake Tin (approx total time 30 mins)